debugvelop/aws-django-ecr-demo/README.md

-# AWS Demo: Containerized Django + AWS RDS PostgreSQL
+# AWS Demo: Containerized Django
 Let's say right now you want to try Django.
 Then at some point in the future you want to reset it.
 Unconciously you had already installed so much that reinstall Django will break something.
 One way to prevent this nightmare is by containerizing Django and store it in a container registry for later use.

 ### Requirement